jurglefoogle/CrickTime/docs/azure_cloud_backup_setup.md

 5. The backup uploads to their Azure Blob Storage

 ## Troubleshooting

+### "unauthorized_client: The client does not exist or is not enabled for consumers"
+This means the app registration needs to be configured:
+1. Go to App Registration → Authentication
+2. Change "Supported account types" to include the type of accounts you want to support
+3. Ensure redirect URIs include your current URL (including http://localhost:3000)
+4. Enable both "Access tokens" and "ID tokens" under implicit grant
+5. Save and wait 5-10 minutes for changes to propagate
+6. Clear browser cache and try again

 ### "Access Denied" Error
 - Verify user has "Storage Blob Data Contributor" role assigned